 ChangeMakers and MobLab

-MobLab is proud to be the launch partner for the ChangeMaker podcast series, about ordinary people working together to create positive change in their community.
-We’ll be sharing new episodes in coming weeks and look for stories that dig deeper into the campaigning innovations and personal stories that Amanda Tattersall and the ChangeMakers team are sharing.
+MobLab is proud to be the launch partner for ChangeMakers: a podcast about ordinary people working together to create positive change in their community.
+Look for new episodes in coming weeks as well as for stories that dig into the campaigning innovations and personal stories that Amanda Tattersall and the ChangeMakers team are sharing.

 Top photo of a Fight for 15 action at a Chicago McDonald’s is by Steve Rhodes, flickr.